 Owned by local farmers, you can guarantee everything sold in this place, from its chilli jam to its wine, is made from local produce.
 You might even see one of the farmers bringing in freshly made ricotta, so fresh it is still warm!
 We also recommend visiting this place for an aperitivo.
 You’ll be served a glass of wine accompanied by meats, cheeses, pestos and bread.
 Yum!
 What’s more, they get their bread from the bakery around the corner La Renella.

-A favorite ‘Entoeca’ (wine bar) in Trastevere and true hidden gem of Rome.
-You’ll find more locals here than tourists and when you get given the long wine list, you’ll understand why.
-There are so many local and foreign wines to choose from, you could spend your evening and several bottles only tasting the grapes grown in the Lazio region!
+A favorite ‘Entoeca’ (wine bar) in Trastevere, you’ll find more locals here than tourists here.
+When you’re given the long wine list, the reason why is clear.
+There are so many local and foreign wines to choose from, you won’t be at a loss for delicious options.

 Sit outside spring to summer and watch Trastevere life pass you by.
 In winter or rainy days sit at the bar for cocktail hour and watch the artists at work or just grab a table inside and indulge in one of the many delicious dishes they serve up throughout the day.